SDU now has four internal prizes in connection with SDUs Annual Celebration:

 The prize

-The purpose of the teaching prize is to enhance and reward a fulltime researcher / teacher at TEK for an exceptional effort and large commitment in regard to teaching at one or more of the Faculty’s engineering programs.
+The purpose of the teaching prize is to enhance and reward fulltime researchers / lectures at TEK (individual or group) for exceptional effort and large commitment in teaching at one or more of the Faculty’s engineering programmes.

 Assessment